 storeAuthStateInCookie in the MSAL.js config to take advantage of this fix.
 By default this flag is set to false.

-storeAuthStateInCookie flag is enabled, MSAL.js will use the browser cookies to store the request state required for validation of the auth flows.
+storeAuthStateInCookie flag is enabled, MSAL.js uses the browser cookies to store the request state required for validation of the auth flows.

 This fix is not yet available for the

 msal-angularjs wrappers.
-This fix does not address the issue with pop-up windows.
+This fix doesn't address the issue with pop-up windows.

 Make sure to test that your issue is occurring only on the specific version of Microsoft Edge browser and works on the other browsers before adopting these workarounds.

-As a first step to get around these issues, ensure that the application domain and any other sites involved in the redirects of the authentication flow are added as trusted sites in the security settings of the browser, so that they belong to the same security zone.
+As a first step to get around these issues, ensure that the application domain and any other sites involved in the redirects of the authentication flow are added as trusted sites in the security settings of the browser.
+This ensures the redirects belong to the same security zone.
 To do so, follow these steps:

 - Open Internet Explorer and click on the settings (gear icon) in the top-right corner